Hand Warmer Knitting Patterns

 If you can't find the hand warmer pattern that is quite what you are looking for, it is the easiest thing in the world to adapt a favourite glove or mitten pattern into a hand warmer.

-To adapt a glove pattern, make the thumb but only knit until the thumb is the length that you want, then cast off loosely.
-Keep on following the pattern to make the rest of the hand part of the glove and knit until it is the length that you want.
+To adapt a glove pattern, knit as the pattern says, making the thumb but only knitting until the thumb is the length that you want, then cast off loosely.
+Keep on following the pattern to make the rest of the hand part of the glove and knit until the hand part of the glove it is the length that you want.

 I like to stop knitting at the base of my forefinger so that most of my fingers are free, but if you want to be warmer just knit a few more rows.
 Keep trying the glove on to make sure that you have knitted it to the length that you want.

 Then just cast off and sew up your glove, wear and enjoy.
-Happy Knitting!
+Well, go knit another one the same of course!